SarahEmaAllam/Handwriting-Recognition/README.md

 ## Dead Sea Scrolls

-For the dead Sea Scrolls see the readme in the Dead Sea scrolls folder
+See the README file in the `deadsea_scrolls` folder

 ## IAM-Dataset
+See the README file in the `english_handwriting` folder